-- Finalize all evaluation Forms based on the information in the CSRs and clarifications. - Both Major and Minor, Strengths and Weakness will be considered in the Grade for all Forms. - Form B - Polling will be held twice on the Form B grade.
+- Polling will be held twice on the Form B grade.
 The final polling is recorded.
-For the final polling, the individual grades are recorded and the median grade is calculated and recorded as the final polling. - If there is a divergence of opinion, there may be additional rounds of discussion and polling. - SWs, questions, and/or requests for information generated during the Final Plenary may result in additional rounds at or after the Final Plenary. - Form C - Form C will be reviewed three times.
+For the final polling, the individual grades are recorded and the median grade is calculated and recorded as the final polling.
+A median score that falls between two grades will be reported as the combination of those two grades (e.g., 10 Good votes and 10 Fair votes = Good/Fair grade.
+If there is a divergence of opinion, there may be additional rounds of discussion and polling. - Significant Weaknesses, Questions, and/or Requests for Information generated during the Final Plenary may result in additional rounds at or after the Final Plenary.

+Form C

+- Form C will be reviewed three times.
 Polling will be held twice on the Form C risk rating.
-The final polling is recorded.
-For the final polling, the individual grades are recorded, the median calculated and the final grade recorded which reflects the Form C Risk rating of the median of the polling. - If there is a divergence of opinion, there may be additional rounds of discussion and polling. - SWs, questions, and/or requests for information generated during the Final Plenary may result in additional rounds at or after the Final Plenary. - Form E Student Collaboration (if necessary) - Representatives from the SC Panel will consider the Merit of any proposed Student Collaboration. - Form F Small Business Subcontracting - MSFC Procurement personnel will evaluate this criterion.
+The final polling is recorded and reported.
+For the final polling, the individual grades are recorded, the median calculated and the final grade recorded which reflects the Form C risk rating of the median of the polling.
+A median score that falls between two risk ratings will be "rounded" to the higher risk rating. - If there is a divergence of opinion, there may be additional rounds of discussion and polling. - Significant Weaknesses, Questions, and/or RFIs generated during the Final Plenary may result in additional rounds at or after the Final Plenary.

+Form D, Student Collaboration

+- Representatives from the SC Panel will consider the Merit of proposed Student Collaborations.

+Form E, Small Business Subcontracting

+MSFC Procurement Personnel will evaluate this criterion.